MongoApp/mongoapp.github.io/index.md

 What is this?
 -------------

-Mongo.app is status bar application what runs MongoDB.
-Apllication contains MongoDB binaries and command line tools.
+Mongo.app is status bar application that runs MongoDB.
+Application contains MongoDB binaries and command line tools.

 Contribute & Support
 --------------------

-If you find a bug, please [report an issue](https://github.com/mongoapp/mongoapp/issues) on Github.
+If you have an issue requests, or you find a bug, you can easily report them on [GitHub Issues](https://github.com/mongoapp/mongoapp/issues).
-[GitHub Issues](https://github.com/mongoapp/mongoapp/issues) is also the best place for feature requests.

 If you want to fix bug or create new feature, just fork Mongo.app, make changes and create a pull request.
 List of TODOs you can find at [GitHub](https://github.com/mongoapp/mongoapp/).
-Also you can create a documentation.
+Furthermore, you can create support documentation.

 You can ask any question at [@TheMongoApp](https://twitter.com/TheMongoApp) on Twitter.